beskyd/100-days-of-code/log.md

 **Today's progress* : Again python and databases mostly today.
 Also finished JavaScript30 lesson 4.
 The solution of the last (8th) problem really impressed me.
 Never thought reduce() method could be so powerful and elegant.

+### Day 10: January 10th, 2017

+**Today's progress* : A lot of python scripting and unfortunately no time for JavaScript30.